dssg/triage/docs/sources/experiments/running.md

 ## Experiment Classes

 - *SingleThreadedExperiment*: An experiment that performs all tasks serially in a single thread.
 Good for simple use on small datasets, or for understanding the general flow of data through a pipeline.
-- *MultiCoreExperiment*: An experiment that makes use of the multiprocessing library to parallelize various time-consuming steps.
+- *MultiCoreExperiment*: An experiment that makes use of the pebble library to parallelize various time-consuming steps.
 Takes an `n_processes` keyword argument to control how many workers to use.
 - *RQExperiment*: An experiment that makes use of the python-rq library to enqueue individual tasks onto the default queue, and wait for the jobs to be finished before moving on. python-rq requires Redis and any number of worker processes running the Triage codebase.
 Triage does not set up any of this needed infrastructure for you.
 Available through the RQ extra ( `pip install triage[rq]` )